ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 - YpDine.Utils..., 364ms
 If we can fix this, it will be a good improvement.

-If those methods are blocking the UI, it probably means they are directly in the main thread,and if we are able to instantiate them asynchronously it will be a quick win.
+If those methods are blocking the UI, it probably means they are directly in the main thread, and if we can instantiate them asynchronously it will be a quick win.

 Always keep in mind to work on the most important issues first, frames dropping on a ```ListView``` can be more frustrating that the start time.
-I really like this post from coding horror on [Gold Plating], you should definitely take a look if you don't know this.
+I like this post from coding horror on [Gold Plating], you should take a look if you don't know this.

+We end up the first part here, on the second part, we will go through the code of the ```Application.onCreate()```, check what is going on, probably refactor, test with basic threading, replace the ```ServiceRegistry``` by a fast Lazy Loading class.

 *** PART 2 : Dive into the code***